 - Wash them off- and don’t scrape!
 Completely coat your horse in water- either from the hose or by throwing buckets over them.
-There is little point “targeting” blood vessels, you’re much better coating the horse all over.
+You’re much better to cover the horse all over.
 Scraping reduces the cooling effect- you can’t “scrape away” the heat… and the water doesn’t heat up the horse if left on board (just like if you swim in a t-shirt and lie in the sun, your t-shirt keeps you cooler until it’s dry, then you start to heat up- and if you wring the t-shirt out before putting it on you’ll find you dry and heat up quicker!)

 - If you are using a rug, make sure it is a breathable, and light coloured, rug!
 Cotton based sheets are significantly cooler than plastic-y sheets.
 You do not have to put a cooler on your horse after washing off- remember they are better off wet!

 - If your horse is really struggling and has a thick coat such as some native ponies, or elderly horses with diseases such as Cushings, don’t be afraid to clip them- they will feel significantly more comfy with less coat.
+Cushings (PPID) ponoies struggle with body temperature control.
 Don't think that your horses coat is actually keeping your horse cool-that simply isn’t true!
 Arabs and thoroughbreds are thin skinned and thin coated for optimised cooling- as are most hot blooded horses!
-Your thick coated horses and ponies ancestors are probably from much chillier climates, and much better suited to our usual cooler, wet summers!
+Your thick coated horses and ponies ancestors are probably from much chillier climates, and much better suited to cooler, wet summers, or Scotland.

 - Always ensure your horse has access to shade, be that trees or a shelter, when turned out.